 The Hernandez family has been an inspiration of service to the community and the expansion of the soccer association in Tyler, Texas and its surrounding communities.
 Coach Hernandez has been married for many years and they are blessed with four wonderful children who inspire him.
 His older son is a professional soccer player with Football Club Dallas of Major League Soccer, the younger son attended Southern Methodist University on a full soccer scholarship; the younger daughter followed in her father's footsteps, coaching soccer; and the oldest daughter is a surgical nurse.

 Coach Hernandez obtained a Bachelor of Science in Business Administration with a minor in Accounting, and a Bachelor of Arts in Education in 1969 from Hidalgo College in Reynosa, Mexico.

-Cristine Aquino, Soccer Assistant
+Cristine Aquino, Head Women's Soccer Coach

 Cristine Aquino joined the Wiley College Athletics family in August 2012 as the soccer assistant.
 She began playing soccer at age 6.
 She has been coaching and doing private lessons for club teams, recreational teams and individually for the last eight years in the East Texas area.